-FEEL FREE, ALIVE, AND REAL! – Dr. Brian Allison is a therapeutic counsellor and spiritual director.
+BE FULLY PRESENT, LIVING IN THE MOMENT! – Brian Allison is a spiritual counsellor and life coach.
 He specializes in marriage counselling, couples and relationship counselling, family counselling, individual counselling, bereavement counselling, and life coaching.
-He is also the creator of the motivational modality called Hypnenergy (see video–>Hypnenergy), a revolutionary new technology of personal transformation that results in significant improvement in the overall health of one’s spirit, mind, and body.
-This new energy science is much more effective than tradition psychotherapy.
+He is also the creator of the motivational modality called Hypnenergy, a revolutionary new technology of personal transformation that results in significant improvement in the overall health of one’s spirit, mind, and body.
+This new energy science may be much more effective than various psychotherapy.

 Book your appointment

 Counselling According to the Book of Proverbs: Heart Dynamic Principles